HumanSignal/label-studio/docs/source/guide/labeling.md

 1. In a project, update the **Order** of the data from the default to **Created at**.
 2. Update the order of the items to be in ascending order, so the newest items appear first.
-3. Click **Label** to start labeling tasks from newest to oldest.
+3. Select **Label Tasks As Displayed** to start labeling tasks from newest to oldest.

 ### Example: Sort by prediction score
 You can sort the data in your project by prediction score if you upload [pre-annotated data](predictions.html) with prediction scores, or if your [machine learning backend](ml.html) produces prediction scores as part of the model output.

 1. In a project, update the **Order** of the data from the default to use the **Prediction score** field.
 2. Update the order of the items in either ascending or descending order to label based on higher confidence or lower confidence predictions.
-3. Click **Label** to start labeling tasks in prediction score order.
+3. Select **Label Tasks As Displayed** to start labeling tasks in prediction score order.
 You can also use [task sampling](start.html#Set_up_task_sampling_for_your_project) to use prediction score ordering.

 ### Example: Split a dataset using tabs and filters